manishmadugula/Notes/Code/java_microservices.md

 ## Unit Testing

 ## Smoke Testing
+- Smoke Testing is a software testing process that determines whether the deployed software build is stable or not.
+Smoke testing is a confirmation for QA team to proceed with further software testing.
+It consists of a minimal set of tests run on each build to test software functionalities.
+Smoke testing is also known as "Build Verification Testing" or “Confidence Testing.”
 ## Performance Testing
 ### Load testing
 - checks the application's ability to perform under anticipated user loads.